The stunning Herbert Park is one of our favourite parks in Dublin.

 It was named after the Earl’s father, Sidney Herbert.
 The park was well-used, housing exhibits as part of the Dublin International Trade Exhibition in 1907.

 It attracted displays from across the world, including a complete Somalian village!
-Apart from the bandstand, most original building are no longer in existence, but check out the duck pond.
+Apart from the bandstand, most original buildings are no longer in existence, but check out the duck pond.
 It was excavated for the Canadian Waterchute exhibit and has since served as a carp pond.

 Things to see and do at Herbert Park